• Skip to primary navigation

 You can easily pop the ingredients for the dough into your machine at lunchtime and have fresh baked hamburger buns for a grill-out by early evening.

 The ingredient list for this recipe is fairly short and uses things you will likely already have on hand in your pantry.
-The unique items you may need to pick up include:

 • Whole wheat flour: My husband and I both prefer baking with the King Arthur 100% whole wheat flour.
 It has a 13.8% protein content and provides consistent results from bake to bake.
 You can likely find it at your grocery store or local Target but it can also be ordered on their web site for delivery.

 • A packet of instant yeast: You can use individual packets for ease but you won't need the entire packet for this recipe.
-If you think you'll enjoy doing a lot of baking in the next 3 - 6 months, it's better to invest in a full jar of instant yeast and simply measure 2 teaspoon of yeast for this recipe.
+If you think you'll enjoy doing a lot of baking in the next 3 - 6 months, it's better to invest in a full jar of instant yeast and simply measure 2 tsp of yeast for this recipe.
 Store the remaining jar in your fridge or freezer for the longest keep.

 This is specifically a bread machine recipe but it doesn't matter which bread maker you have so long as it has a Dough program.